Do you have questions about a building envelope problem you’re facing? Not sure where to go to find answers? We made this page for you.

 2. Gravity works—water flows downhill.

-It’s not hard to figure out how water will move.
-It goes downwards.
+It’s not hard to figure out how water will move; it goes downhill.
 Use this knowledge when designing and building.

 When one material laps onto another, the higher one should lap over the lower one—like the shingles on a roof.